eclipse-iceoryx/iceoryx/doc/design/error_reporting.md

 ### Error Code

 Some error code that is unique for each error module.
-It is recommended that it corresponds only to the type of error (i.e. out-of-memory error) only and not the location.
+It is recommended that it corresponds only to the type of error (e.g. out-of-memory error) and not the location.

 ### Error